aldryn/aldryn-boilerplate-bootstrap3/docs/structure/static.rst

 The same structure approach as described within :doc:`private` is applied to the js directory. *layout/*, *settings/* and *sites/* are essentially not required but may be used.

-The current state of tests are documented within the :doc:`../testing/index.rst`.

 swf/
 ----